top of page

 As Lily and the Queen help the group work towards a solution - we watch the characters grow and mature!

-Each experience in life, may give us essential tools to carry on; even if we do not immediately realize it.
+Each experience in life, may give us the essential tools to carry on; even if we do not immediately realize it.

 Baby's character development is one of admiration, and one I personally hold in high regard!